Okipa/laravel-form-components/README.md

 ### Declare form

-All components can be wrapped into a form component.
+Components can be wrapped into a form component.

 If no custom method is set, a `GET` method will be set by default.